 - Solutions to meet local housing need – maximising community benefit

 - Expertise, skills and experience – everything to help delivery

 - A long track record of successfully delivering community led projects

 - Extensive networks locally and nationally – informing best practice

 The Hub is supported by Local Authorities across Sussex and the Community Housing Fund allocated to them in 2017.

 Whether its information on: Getting started, governance, funding, development, project management or training, we can help.
 For more information, please visit our website

 Rural Housing Enabling Service

-Action in rural Sussex employs a Rural Housing Enabling team which provides expert support and independent advice to Parish Councils and rural communities on the provision of affordable housing for local people.
+We provide expert support and independent advice to Parish Councils and rural communities on the provision of affordable housing for local people.

 Key services and facilities including pubs, shops and schools may struggle to remain viable as the needs of the population change.
 Similarly, communities may lose their vibrancy as they become dormitories for those working elsewhere, lead to the breakdown of social and family networks as people cannot afford to live locally and traditional activities such as sports teams struggle for participants.